mongodb/docs/source/includes/parameters-map-reduce.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This option is only available when passing ``out`` a collection that
 already exists.
-This option is not available on secondary members of
+It is not available on secondary members of replica sets.
-replica sets.

 .. code-block:: javascript